Cog-Creators/Red-DiscordBot/.github/CONTRIBUTING.md

 ### 4.1 Setting up your development environment
 The following requirements must be installed prior to setting up:
- - Python 3.6.2 or greater
+ - Python 3.6.2 or greater (3.6.6 or greater on Windows)
  - git
  - pip
  - pipenv